wachilt/kirby-themes/README.md

 ## Future

-It's probably easy to build a website around it with [Github API](https://developer.github.com/v3/issues/) tha makes it more visually appealing.
+It's probably easy to build a website around it with [Github API](https://developer.github.com/v3/issues/) that makes it more visually appealing.